david-legend/PupPicsParadise/README.md

 </h1>

 <p align="center">
-    PupPic Paradise is a handy app that is used to view random images and image list of Dogs based on their selected breeds and subBreeds.
+    PupPic Paradise is a handy app that is used to view random images and image list of Dogs based on the selected breeds and subBreeds.
 </p>

 <br/>